Unstoppable horrors from beyond are poised to invade and literally create Hell on Earth.

-Morag Murray is about to give birth to the Venislarn anti-Christ and her baby is eager to be born.
+Morag Murray is about to give birth to the Venislarn anti-Christ.
 With only the possessed doll Steve the Destroyer to help her through her labours, she knows that when this child is born, the earth will face its final day.

 Nina Seth is literally out of her own time.
-An evil sorceress is causing havoc in eighteenth century England.
-With only Steve the Destroyer to help her prevent the premature end of the world, this clueless time-traveller has to save the past and find a way back to the present.
+An evil sorceress is causing havoc in Georgian England.
+With only Steve the Destroyer to help her, this clueless time-traveller has to save the past and find a way back to the present.

 Vivian Grey is in hell — literally — and caught in a political conflict between warring Venislarn gods.
 With many human lives at stake, Vivian and Steve the Destroyer must join forces if they’re both to survive.

 Rod Campbell knows that the world will end at midnight if he doesn’t rescue Morag from the secret organisation that wants to use her as a pawn in its war against the Venislarn.
 The clock is ticking down to Judgement Day and he hasn’t got a clue where she is.

 One day and one night to save the world (again!) and no one’s getting paid overtime…

 The world’s last day has arrived.
 Hell itself has come to earth.
 Streets of fire, rivers of blood and the trains aren’t running on time.